Monday, July 9, 2012

 Easy Five-Minute Layered Haircut

-This is what my daughter's hair looked like before the haircut:
+This is what my daughter's hair looked like before and after the haircut:

 1. Yes, yes you have convinced me!
 Next time I need a hair cut, this is so what I'm doing!
 Thanks for sharing! :)